Housing Health and Safety Hazard Rating System

-The Housing Act 2004 introduced the Housing Health and Safety Rating system (HHSRS).
-It is a way of assessing the risks to the health and safety of occupants in residential properties.
+The Housing Health and Safety Rating system (HHSRS), implemented by the Housing Act 2004 is a way of assessing the risks to the health and safety of occupants in residential properties.

 The assessment will show the presence of any serious (Category 1) hazards and other less serious (Category 2) hazards.